lpsinger/userguide/glossary.rst

         A figure of merit to describe the sensitivity of a gravitational-wave detector to :term:`BNS` mergers, defined as the average luminosity distance at which the merger of two :math:`1.4~M_\odot` objects would be detectable with a signal to noise ratio of 8.
-Seel also :term:`Burst range`.
+See also :term:`Burst range`.

     Burst range